 Importance of our Culture in our Lives

-Any discussion of personal finance, budgeting and money has to include the understanding of what is IMPORTANT.
-A pretty basic rule that most agree on is : Spend money you have on things that are important and don’t waste money on things that are not.
+Any discussion of personal finance, budgeting, and money has to include understanding what is IMPORTANT.
+A pretty basic rule that most agree on is: Spend money on important things and don’t waste money on things that are not.
 Pretty simple, right?
-Well, who decides what is important and what it not?
+Well, who decides what is important and what is not?
 Why is one thing important and one thing not?

-There are some things that are pretty universal: Food, Water, Shelter, Medical Care.
+Some things are pretty universal: Food, Water, Shelter, Medical Care.
 These are considered pretty basic needs.
-I think most of us are pretty lucky that these are not things that we are grappling with (besides for the medical care!
-Its a fortune but we all agree that we have to spend the money).
-Its everything else that gets more complicated.
+Most of us are pretty lucky that these are not things that we are grappling with (besides for the medical care!
+It’s a fortune, but we all agree that we have to spend the money).
+It’s everything else that gets more complicated.